-The 720-acre Grandfather Mountain travel attraction is operated by the Grandfather Mountain Stewardship Foundation, a not-for-profit corporation that was established to preserve Grandfather Mountain, operate the nature park in the public interest, and participate in educational and research activities.
+The 720-acre Grandfather Mountain travel attraction is operated by the Grandfather Mountain Stewardship Foundation, a not-for-profit corporation that was established in 2009 and aims to “Inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.”
 All proceeds from sales of tickets and souvenirs go toward caring for and presenting Grandfather Mountain in a manner that inspires good stewardship in others.

 The State of North Carolina owns 2,500 acres of Grandfather’s undeveloped backcountry, which it operates as Grandfather Mountain State Park.
 The Grandfather Mountain Stewardship Foundation maintains an active role in the protection and maintenance of Grandfather Mountain State Park area.